 Imagine a drug that can transform you into a zombie slave.
 An automaton that loses all free will, is incredibly compliant but still appears to be alert and coherent.
-The drug is easily extracted from a very common plant, is tasteless, odourless and can be swiftly mixed into drinks, food and cigarettes.
+The drug is easily extracted from a very common plant, is tasteless, odorless and can be swiftly mixed into drinks, food and cigarettes.
 This demon drug is called borrachero.

-Colombian locals will spin tales of submissive victims who willingly hand over their wallets and PINs, or visit the bank with their captors and withdrawing huge sums of cash or take the thieves to their home and casually help them load all their possessions into a truck.
+Colombian locals will spin tales of submissive victims who willingly hand over their wallets and PINs, or visit the bank with their captors and withdraw huge sums of cash or take the thieves to their home and casually help them load all their possessions into a truck.
 Sound scary?
 That's because it's supposed to.

 Firstly, let us say that borrachero is real and dangerous.
 The active substance is scopolamine and is extracted from the Bugmansia plant, also known as Angel's Trumpet, which grows wild throughout the Andes.
-However the stories about criminals chemically inducing obedience are a bit of an urban myth.
+However, the stories about criminals chemically inducing obedience are a bit of an urban myth.

 There's plenty of mystery and intrigue surrounding scopolamine and it's ability to create compliance.
 Nazi doctor Josef Mengele, the "Angel of Death," supposedly experimented with the substance as an interrogation aid.
 The CIA had a similar idea and investigated it as a truth serum, although unsuccessfully.
 It's mentioned in a number of Hollywood classics, including Where Eagles Dare, The Guns of Navarone and the timeless Robocop 2.

-So it's not surprising that scopolamine pops up in the international press every once in a while, cited in accounts of diplomats coerced into smuggling suitcases of cocaine; men who handed over all their money to prostitutes; or the jeweller who gave way all his stock because of a scopolamine-laced business card.
-They're the kind of tale you'd definitely pass on to other travellers and a great way to warn someone about the dangers of drink spiking.
+So it's not surprising that scopolamine pops up in the international press every once in a while, cited in accounts of diplomats coerced into smuggling suitcases of cocaine; men who handed over all their money to prostitutes; or the jeweler who gave way all his stock because of a scopolamine-laced business card.
+They're the kind of tale you'd definitely pass on to other travelers and a great way to warn someone about the dangers of drink spiking.
 Like all good myths, there's a sizeable grain of truth in there as well.

 But we think it's better to know the real deal about scopolamine so you know how to properly avoid it or what to do if someone's affected.

-Medical students learn to recognise the condition with a neat little mnemonic: Blind as a bat, mad as a hatter, red as a beet, hot as hell, dry as a bone, the bowel and bladder lose their tone, and the heart runs alone.
+Medical students learn to recognize the condition with a neat little mnemonic: Blind as a bat, mad as a hatter, red as a beet, hot as hell, dry as a bone, the bowel and bladder lose their tone, and the heart runs alone.

 None of this sounds particularly pleasant, but it's not exactly describing the undetectably docile victims of a mind-controlling wonder drug.
-In fact, people known to be under the influence of scopolamine who are admitted to hospital often have to be restrained because of their unpredictable and aggressive behaviour.
+In fact, people known to be under the influence of scopolamine who are admitted to hospital often have to be restrained because of their unpredictable and aggressive behavior.
 Again, we're not suggesting borrachero isn't a real threat.
 A scopolamine overdose will leave you very vulnerable and there a plenty of reports of it being used in bars and nightclubs.